sayli15/FRT-Project-Geekboots/README.md

 the website having different features.
 Any user (Programmer) can have a look on different features of layout of the webiste like Home,
-About, Cayegory, Pages, Contact Us, etc.
+About, Category, Pages, Contact Us, etc.
 This website provide every single update in this technical world to the user.